 The City is a major retail trade market with the greatest volume of retail sales of any city in the nation.
 The sales tax is levied on a variety of economic activities including retail sales, utility and communication sales, services and manufacturing.
 Taxable sales and purchases reflects data from the State Department of Taxation and Finance publication "Taxable Sales and Purchases, County and Industry Data."
 The yearly data presented in this paragraph and the table below covers the period from March 1 of the year prior to the listed year through the last day of February of the listed year.
-Between 2001 and 2008, total taxable sales volume grew at a compounded growth rate averaging over 4.4%.
+Between 2002 and 2008, total taxable sales volume growth rate averaged 4.4%.
 From 2009 to 2010, total taxable sales volume decreased by 6.3%, reflecting a decline in consumption, as a result of local employment losses and the local and national recessions.
-From 2010 to 2011, total taxable sales volume increased by 9.2% primarily as a result of an increase in consumption as a result of local employment gains and the local and national recoveries, as well as two sales tax base expansions enacted by the City, effective August 1, 2009.
+Between 2010 to 2012, total taxable sales volume growth rate averaged 8.9% primarily as a result of an increase in consumption as a result of local employment gains and the local and national recoveries, as well as two sales tax base expansions enacted by the City, effective August 1, 2009.

-The following table illustrates the volume of sales and purchases subject to the sales tax from 2001 to 2011.
+The following table illustrates the volume of sales and purchases subject to the sales tax from 2002 to 2012.